 The latter part of the 5th century saw Athens mired in the Peloponnesian war with Sparta, but as so often the arts went off in a different direction and turned their eyes away from the horrors of war to escapism, to a more voluptuous style with fantasies of paradise gardens, peopled by goddesses and nymphs.
 Vase painting became more feminist, with more scenes showing the toilette of a bride, and with shapes more suitable to women – jewellery boxes, toilet vases and vases for perfume.
 The markets too shifted with Etruria being replaced by the Black Sea as providing the major outlet for the Attic potters, perhaps in recompense for all the corn that the Black Sea was sending to Athens to stave off the Spartan blockade.

-Certainly the vitality and virtuosity of the Greek potters in the 6th and 5th centuries seems to refute my hypothesis, for in Greece we see the market going its own way, ignoring the triumphs and disasters of the Persian and the Peloponnesian wars, but producing ever more lively pots on a great variety of subjects, sometimes lofty myths but more often the more intimate pleasures of wine, women and song.
+In the vitality and virtuosity of the Greek potters in the 6th and 5th centuries, we see the market going its own way, ignoring the triumphs and disasters of the Persian and the Peloponnesian wars, but producing ever more lively pots on a great variety of subjects, sometimes lofty myths but more often the more intimate pleasures of wine, women and song.
+Many of the pots were for the home market, but the home market seems to have included virtually all the cities that could claim to be Greek.
+But it went far beyond that, to the Greek colonies, and to the rich patrons in Etruria in the north of Italy, who preserved so many Greek pots in their rich tombs.